andresebr/kumodd/README.md

 a YAML file is used for configuration items not specific to a data set or case.
 This is intended to support reproducibility.
 The configuration file contains:

-Specify named sets of CSV columns under the 'csv_columns' tag.  'owners' is a named set of columns.
+Specify named sets of CSV columns under the 'csv_columns' key.  'owners' is a named set of columns.
 These columns may be selected using 'kumodd.py -col owners'.
 See the [Default YAML Configuration File](#default-yaml-configuration-file) for a complete list of named column sets.